-In recent years, a bathroom has become one of the most desirable features in a loft conversion.
+In recent years, having an extra bathroom has become one of the most desirable features in a loft conversion.
 The increased comfort level and usability of the space are well worth it in the eyes of most homeowners.
-An extra bathroom also gives a major boost to your overall home value.
+Having an attic bathroom also gives a major boost to your overall home value.

 Return on investment